Auto Insurance Can Exclude Coverage For Intentional Acts

 Did you know that an insurance company can exclude coverage for intentional acts?
 If you instruct someone in your car, or you as the driver decide to “get even” with another driver and you go a little too far and others get hurt, or property damage occurs; there’s a chance you’ll be paying for that out of your own pocket.
 This situation could change your financial livelihood for many years, by overreacting to a situation that very easily could have been shrugged off and ignored.

 Once your auto insurance policy is due for renewal, your insurance company will probably not renew your policy.
-Once you are classified as a risky driver, you may find it very difficult to find insurance.
+Once you are classified as a high risk driver, you may find it very difficult to find insurance.

 Avoiding Road Rage